akeller/chatbot-dashbot-workshop/README.md

 ### Importing the Conversation workspace

-1. In your browser, navigate to [your Bluemix console] (https://console.ng.bluemix.net/dashboard/services).
+1. In your browser, navigate to [your IBM Cloud console] (https://console.ng.bluemix.net/dashboard/services).

 1. From the **All Items** tab, click the newly created Conversation service in the **Services** list.